Since we know that CoQ10 levels decline in aging and poor health, why don’t we try and increase them?

 This mitochondria-targeting of CoQ10 worked amazingly well, with almost all of the MitoQ molecules finding their way into the mitochondria.
 It is so effective that the dose can be reduced ten times yet still provide a hundred times as much CoQ10 directly to the mitochondria.
 Once it neutralizes a free radical MitoQ is recycled back to its active form allowing it to perform this task over and over again.
 MitoQ is rapidly and actively absorbed from the gut and readily passes through other biological membranes.

 MitoQ has shown significant promise in over 50 different models of health conditions including seven of the top ten most costly to human life., Over 180 research papers have now been published.

 MitoQ is better, faster and stronger than CoQ10.Here are 7 reasons why:

 - MitoQ is water soluble and has excellent absorption with high bioavailability.
 CoQ10 is not water soluble and has low bioavailability.

 - MitoQ doesn't need to be taken with food unlike CoQ10.

 - MitoQ very quickly reaches peak concentrations in the body, unlike CoQ10.

-- Almost all of MitoQ is rapidly and extensively taken up into your mitochondria by an active process, unlike CoQ10 where less than 5% actually penetrates the mitochondria.
+- Almost all of MitoQ is rapidly and extensively taken up into your mitochondria by an active process, unlike CoQ10 where a very small percentage actually penetrates the mitochondria.

-- MitoQ requires very small doses due to excellent absorption and bioavailability (10mg) cf. CoQ10 requires up to 1000mg.
+- MitoQ requires very small doses due to excellent absorption and bioavailability (10mg) cf. CoQ10 requires up to 400mg.